Genivia/RE-flex/doc/index.md

 The regex is specified as a string or a `reflex::Pattern` object, see
 \ref regex-pattern below.

-We use option `"N"` to permit empty matches (nullable results).
-Option `"T=8"` sets the tab size to 8 for \ref reflex-pattern-dents matching.
+We use option `"N"` to permit empty matches when searching input with `reflex::Matcher::find`.
+Option `"T=8"` sets the tab size to 8 for
+\ref reflex-pattern-dents matching.

 For input you can specify a string, a wide string, a file, or a stream object.